MRDarkOwl2K25/1TamilMV/README.md

 ---

+## **Admin Usage**

+### **Settings Management**
+1. Send `/settings` to the bot
+2. Select the option you want to modify
+3. Send the new value when prompted
+4. Use `/cancel` to abort any setting change

+### **Statistics Viewing**
+- Send `/statistics` to view detailed performance metrics
+- Statistics are updated in real-time

+### **Failed Posts Management**
+- Send `/retry_failed` to manage failed posts
+- Choose to retry all failed posts or clear the list

+---

 ## **Notes**

 - The bot requires **valid Telegram API credentials** to function.
 - Ensure the target Telegram channel allows the bot to post messages.
-- The bot performs periodic checks every **15 minutes** to fetch and post new torrents.
+- The bot performs periodic checks every **1 minute** to fetch and post new torrents.
 - Make sure your bot has admin privileges in the target channel.
+- **MongoDB connection** is required for full functionality.
+- Only the bot owner can use admin commands.
+- Failed posts are automatically cleaned up after 1 day.
+- Statistics are kept for 30 days.

 ---